Factr/browsr/README.md

 ## Build for Chrome WebStore

-`python kango/kango.py build .` will build the final extension.
+`npm run release` will build the final extension file.
 Make sure you update `src/common/extension_info.json` with the new version so that new files are generated.